 For the avoidance of doubt, this may be less than the system capability modelling quantity for that capacity certificate zone where the available capacity has not been allocated in the capacity certificates auction, or a Market Participant’s capacity certificate holdings have been relinquished under NGR 332 and not subsequently allocated at a capacity certificates auction.

-The Zonal Scaling Factor for each Schedule is:

-If the the total bid quantity for all Market Participants, determined in sub-section (e) exceeds the Capacity Certificate Zone Limitation, determined in sub-section (d) [by more than 5,000GJ], equal to the total bid quantity divided by the total capacity certificates allocated to Market Participants, determined in sub-section (f)
+The Zonal Scaling Factor for each Schedule is equal to the Capacity Certificate Zonal Limitation in sub-section (d) divided by the total capacity certificates allocated to Market Participants, determined in sub-section (f)

-otherwise, equal to one.

 Determining adjusted capacity certificates

 AEMO must determine the Adjusted Capacity Certificates for each Market Participant for each Schedule and each capacity certificate zone as the capacity certificates quantity recorded for that gas day and capacity certificate zone for the Market Participant in AEMO’s systems multiplied by the Zonal Scaling Factor for that Schedule and capacity certificate zone.